stimulsoft/Samples-Reports.WEB-for-Blazor-WebAssembly/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Add a custom button to the viewer toolbar
+* Creating a Custom Button on the Viewer Toolbar
-* Change designer options
+* Changing the Designer Options
-* Change viewer options
+* Changing the Viewer Options
-* Connect to data from the code
+* Connecting to Data from Code
-* Custom data adapter
+* Using a Custom Data Adapter
-* Edit report template in designer
+* Editing a Report Template in the Designer
-* Export report from code
+* Exporting a Report from Code
-* Load and save report
+* Loading and Saving a Report Template
-* Localizing the viewer
+* Localizing the Viewer
-* Set variable value from code
+* Using Report Variables in Code
-* Show report in viewer
+* Showing a Report in the Viewer
-* Show viewer without toolbars
+* Showing a Viewer without Toolbar
-* Using business objects in the report
+* Using Business Objects in the Report

 They are all combined in a Visual Studio solution (.sln-file).